dportik/SuperCRUNCH/README.md

 The analyses available on the OSF page will have examples of all the input files required to run various steps.
 Additionally, several example input files are also provided in the [data folder](https://github.com/dportik/SuperCRUNCH/tree/master/data).
 These include several locus search terms files (including the 5k UCE set) and multiple reference sequence sets.

-**SuperCRUNCH** was presented at the [Trees in the Desert workshop](http://db.herbarium.arizona.edu/phlora/TID/WorkshopPage.html), which was held to discuss challenges related to ultra-large phylogenetic trees.
+**SuperCRUNCH** was presented at the [**Trees in the Desert workshop**](http://db.herbarium.arizona.edu/phlora/TID/WorkshopPage.html), which was held to discuss challenges related to ultra-large phylogenetic trees.
 Several materials from the workshop, including a [presentation](https://github.com/dportik/SuperCRUNCH/tree/master/docs/Trees-in-the-desert-workshop/Portik_SuperCRUNCH_presentation.pdf) and short tutorial (with input data) are available [here](https://github.com/dportik/SuperCRUNCH/tree/master/docs/Trees-in-the-desert-workshop/).

 ## Citation